 • Minitool Power Data Recovery (Windows) offers users a comprehensive data recovery tool that supports over 100 different file types.
 The application can restore lost and deleted data with an intuitive three-step recovery process.
 A free version of the tool (capable of recovering up to 1 GB of data) can be upgraded with monthly, yearly, or lifetime subscriptions to unlock corrupted video recovery and other premium features.

-How We Test Data Recovery Software
+How We Choose & Test Data Recovery Software

 How to Pick the Best Data Recovery Software